ekwan/zhulong/README.md

 # Zhulong

 Autonomous optimization code.
-This code provides code to run autonomous optimization with a ChemSpeed Robot and Agilent HPLC system.
+This code provides code to run autonomous optimization with a ChemSpeed Robot and an Agilent UPLC system.

 ### An Autonomous Optimization